Skip to content

 Change Mouse Haptic Feedback Intensity Using Registry Editor

-Changing mouse haptic feedback intensity using the Registry Editor in Windows 11 requires administrator rights and involves running specific commands in Windows Terminal to set your desired vibration level.
+You can change mouse haptic feedback intensity in Windows 11 using the Registry Editor by opening Windows Terminal as an administrator and running specific commands to set your preferred vibration level.

 Open Windows Terminal as an administrator and run the commands below.
 Choose the intensity level you want: